Updated April 1, 2020

 “Although he played just about every other sport growing up, he found his ‘calling’ in volleyball,” Vales added.
 “He’s one of the ‘lucky’ ones as Concordia University-Chicago awaits next fall.
 But for most of his friends, this is their last hurrah of organized sports.”

 Like Vales, Lincoln-Way East coach Kris Fiore does not believe the target date is feasible.

-“I would be surprised if we are back to school within a month from now,” he said.
+“I would be surprised if we are back to school within a month from now,” he said in mid-March.
 “We have a higher probability of saving the school year and season if people take the threat seriously, and help stop the spread by staying inside or as isolated as possible.”